 Instructions for Certificates Issued to the University

-The purpose of this requirement is to ensure that all vendors, contractors, service providers, and professionals who perform work for the University meet our minimum insurance standards (COI Request).
+The purpose of this requirement is to ensure that all vendors, contractors, service providers, and professionals who perform work for the University meet our minimum insurance standards (Insurance Requirements for Vendors, Contractors and Service Providers).
 When requesting a certificate of insurance, Florida Tech's COI request outlines the insurance requirements.

 A properly completed COI must be received and approved by both Purchasing and Compliance and Risk Management before services may be provided or others may be permitted to use university premises or facilities.